-58 National Community Safety Plan 2006-2009 - Government document providing national framework for community safety priorities often unclear which is the key driver, the drugs or the unemployment.
-Similarly the impact of illegal drug use on educational attainment, financial stability and homelessness are not captured.
-Nor is it possible using the drugs harm index, to isolate the impact of illicit drug use on productivity, absenteeism, poly drug use, social care services, and the children of drug users.
-Many drug users may not present a danger to the public, particularly if their drug use is recreational.
-However, their demand for drugs contributes to the harms caused by the organised criminal network activity behind the drug supply.
-A recent report by the RSA60 has reviewed the current DHI used by the government and suggests an alternative matrix, which would set out the categories of harm substances may cause.
-The emphasis shifts from the harms that drugs cause to the harms of substance use, allowing the impact of alcohol and tobacco included and put into context.
+58 National Community Safety Plan 2006-2009: Government national framework for community safety priorities the harms caused by the organised criminal network activity behind the drug supply.
+A recent report by the RSA60 (Royal Society for the encouragement of Arts, Manufactures and Commerce) has reviewed the current DHI used by the government and suggests an alternative matrix, which would set out the categories of harm substances may cause.
+The emphasis shifts from the harms that drugs cause to the harms of substance use, this allows the impact of alcohol and tobacco to be included and put into context.
+Whilst this is not a recommendation within this scrutiny, the panel encourages the MPS to undertake further analysis of this alternative approach to defining harm particularly in relation to the opportunities it can provide for treatment options.

-59 Drugs Harm Index - Home Office index information provided in Appendix E
+59 Drugs Harm Index: Home Office index information provided in Appendix E to provide more detailed explanation.

 - 27. The framework for defining harm is not constructed to enable the easy development of performance targets or measures that have 'smart' objectives for local delivery.
 Clarification of the definitions of harm is also an issue.
-Work is still ongoing between the MPS and the Home Office to agree a definition of harm and harm reduction in the context of organised criminal networks.
-In our view consideration needs to be given as to whether this can be extended specifically to drugs. - 28.
-The Misuse of Drugs Act 1971 provides much of the current legislative requirements to tackling drugs.
-However many respondents have indicated that this Act is no longer relevant to current drug problems.
+Work is still ongoing between the MPS and the Home Office to agree a definition of harm and harm reduction.
+In our view this should be an urgent priority for the MPS and the Home Office. - 28.
+The Misuse of Drugs Act 1972 provides much of the current legislative requirements to tackling drugs.
+However, many respondents have indicated that this Act is no longer relevant to current drug problems.
 This is also reflected in the GLADA report and the findings of the RSA report.
-The harms drugs have on individuals, families and communities are highlighted in the report 'Drugs in the family': 61which indicated that, 'Problem drug use is clearly experienced as highly stressful by all close family members.
-Its intractability and the seemingly relentless chain of negative events set in motion by the development of a drug problem by a son or daughter, brother or sister appear to have severe and enduring impacts on family functioning as well as on the social lives and on the physical and mental health of those family members who struggle to come to terms with and adapt to the effects of the drug problem on all their live". - 29.
-There is an increased understanding of harm and the need to deploy resources to achieve harm reduction.
-We welcome this development but believe that in order for it to be successful, a definition of harm and harm reduction needs to be agreed and shared with all partners.
-In our view, this needs to be led by ACPO on behalf of the police service.
+The harms drugs have on individuals, families and communities are highlighted in the report Drugs in the family: 61 which indicated that, Problem drug use is clearly experienced as highly stressful by all close family members.
+Its intractability and the seemingly relentless chain of negative events set in motion by the development of a drug problem by a son or daughter, brother or sister appear to have severe and enduring impacts on family functioning as well as on the social lives and on the physical and mental health of those family members who struggle to come to terms with and adapt to the effects of the drug problem on all their live".
+Until the Home Office is able to provide a definition of harm for police services, ambiguity will prevent effective deployment of resources and measurement of performance.
+In order to focus resources the MPS will need clarity of definition, guidance and understanding of the role they play in tackling drugs both from an enforcement and prevention perspective.
+The MPS will also require clarification on the resources available as well as what level of involvement the MPS should have, particularly with reference to partnership working.